Muhammad Karim (skier): 2014 Winter Olympics

-In 2017, he was named to Pakistan's Asian Winter Games team.

 2018 Winter Olympics

 Karim ranked 72 in the giant slalom event at the PyeongChang Olympics with a time of 2:54.04.
+He also became the first Pakistani Winter Olympian to compete in the slalom event and registered a DNF.

 2022 Winter Olympics

 Karim competed in the slalom event at the Beijing Olympics and recorded a DNF.

+2026 Winter Olympics

+Pakistan’s sole athlete at the Milano Cortina 2026 Winter Olympics, Muhammad Karim, failed to complete his first run in the men’s Alpine skiing slalom at the Stelvio Ski Centre, registering a DNF and ending his campaign early.